 Dr. Madhavan has been a research grant reviewer for the Agency for Health Care Research and Quality, Centers for Disease Control and Prevention, the National Cancer Institute, and has been active in several national organizations in and outside of pharmacy.
 He was a member of the Health Care Quality and Effectiveness Research study section of AHRQ for a four-year term.
 Dr. Madhavan has served on the Accreditation Council for Pharmacy Education accreditation site visit teams since 2012.
 He has served on the Editorial Boards of the Journal of the American Pharmacists Association, Journal of Research in Social and Administrative Pharmacy, and Journal of Pharmacy Teaching.
 Dr. Madhavan is a Fellow of the American Pharmacists Association - Academy of Pharmaceutical Research and Sciences, and is a 2005-06 American Association Colleges of Pharmacy Leadership Fellow.
 He served as the Chair-elect and Chair of the Economic, Social, and Administrative Sciences section of the American Pharmacists Association from 2006-08.
 Dr. Madhavan received the WVU School of Pharmacy Board of Advisors’ Excellence in Research Award in 2009 and was inducted into the WVU Health Sciences Center Academy of Excellence in Teaching & Learning in 2010.
 In 2012, he was listed in Marquis Who’s Who in America.
 In February 2014, Dr. Madhavan was presented the WVU Health Sciences Center Chancellor’s Award for Outstanding Research and Scholarship, and was selected as the 2017 Distinguished Alumnus of Purdue University College of Pharmacy.
-Recently, he was selected by the US State Department to be on the Fulbright Specialist Roster for a three year period (2017-20).
+He is a US State Department Fulbright Specialist for a three year period (2017-20).
 In 2018, Dr. Madhavan received the prestigious Paul R. Dawson Award for Excellence in Patient Care Research from the American Association of Colleges of Pharmacy.